 During the assessment, their inspectors visit the house, verify plans with the municipality and Tapu and give an evaluation of the property value.

 Is a property valuation the same as an appraisal?

 An appraisal report is a property assessment calculated using recently sold prices in the same neighborhood and other identifying variables.

-On the other hand, property valuation is a more formal process that estimates the value of a particular property.
+On the other hand, property valuations in Turkey is a more formal process that estimates the value of a particular property.

-While a licensed appraiser typically conducts an appraisal report based on a property’s market value, various professionals, such as a real estate agent or a sworn valuer, may perform a property valuation.
+While a licensed appraiser typically conducts an appraisal report based on a property’s market value, various professionals, such as a real estate agent or a sworn valuer, may perform property valuations in Turkey.

 There are some critical differences between a property valuation and an appraisal: